 Do you have owner-occupied or long-term rental insurance?
 Damage incurred with short-term rentals probably won’t be covered by these insurance plans.
 “Airbnb offers a ‘host guarantee’ but it is not designed to replace proper coverage and it doesn’t cover liability at all,” says Mitchell.
 If your rental will double as your primary residence, consider investing in vacation rental insurance to ensure comprehensive coverage.

 If you’re ready to buy a house, the type of property that you’re purchasing can affect your mortgage interest rate.
 Investment properties are often more expensive to finance because of the higher interest rates on their loans.
 As a result, buyers need to have a higher credit score than is generally required for a primary residence.
-Sign up with Rocket HQ to better understand your credit and how you can impact it.
+Sign up with Rocket HomesSM to better understand your credit and how you can impact it.

 Have you thought about turning your home into a short-term rental?
 What questions do you have?
 Let us know in the comments!